muratk5n/thirdwave/en/README.md

 ---

-Econ structure is a bizarrely convoluted mess.
+Econ structure is a convoluted mess.
 Credit is given to companies who use it to pay salaries to people.
 To increase salaries you have increase credit.
 But there is no assurance that credit will go to salaries, it can end up in the stock market.
 If money does go to salaries, in excess, this can cause inflation which decreases the benefit of that increase 🤦‍♂️ Also too much wage increase can hurt company bottom line, then biz has to cut costs, fire people - now you